needle-mirror/com.unity.addressables/Documentation~/ModificationEvents.md

 - GroupTemplateRemoved
 The data passed with this event is the `ScriptableObject`, typically one that implements [`IGroupTemplate`](xref:UnityEditor.AddressableAssets.Settings.IGroupTemplate), that was the removed Group Template object.
 - GroupTemplateSchemaAdded
-The data passed with this event is the [`AddressableAssetGroupTemplete`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetGroupTemplete) that had a schema added.
+The data passed with this event is the [`AddressableAssetGroupTemplate`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetGroupTemplate) that had a schema added.
 - GroupTemplateSchemaRemoved
-The data passed with this event is the [`AddressableAssetGroupTemplete`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetGroupTemplete) that had a schema removed.
+The data passed with this event is the [`AddressableAssetGroupTemplate`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetGroupTemplate) that had a schema removed.
 - EntryCreated
 The data passed with this event is the [`AddressableAssetEntry`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetEntry) that was created.
 - EntryAdded